Blue Mistflower Plants to Beckon Butterflies!

 How to Start Blue Mistflower Seeds

-Sow Blue Mistflower seeds outside in late fall, or cold stratify the seeds by refrigerating them for 60 days in a plastic bag filled with damp sand.
+For the best germination rates, sow Blue Mistflower seeds outside in late fall, or cold stratify the seeds by refrigerating them for 30-60 days in a plastic bag filled with damp sand.
+However, we find that spring sowing with no treatment yields satisfactory germination the vast majority of the time.
 Scatter seeds on soil surface and lightly press in–they need light to germinate.
 Keep the area moist, and in 7-14 days, you’ll be rewarded by the first sprouts!
 They bloom the first year in our area, but certainly the second year you can expect gorgeous drifts of vibrant blue-violet color–a refreshing accent in the usual yellow-orange autumn flower palette.
 You may divide a mature plant to propagate.